 In short, it depends how the family home was held.
 If the family home was held in your name exclusively and you used those non-marital funds (usually an inheritance) to pay the mortgage of the home, then you could have reasonable chain of title showing that this property was non-marital and remained non-marital because the funds were non-marital.

-If, however, you put the non-marital funds into a home that was held in joint tenancy or tenancy in common (that is to say, in both of your names), then we have a big problem.
+If, however, you put the non-marital funds into a home that was held in joint tenancy or tenancy in common (that is to say, in both of your names) we have a big problem.

 First, we have to determine if the property was marital “[f]or purposes of the Act, ‘marital property’ means all property acquired by either spouse subsequent to the marriage.”
 750 ILCS 5/503(a).
 Did you acquire the property after marriage?
 If so, it is presumed marital property and thus divisible between you and your spouse.